South Bay Pool Scarborough

 During the time I lived in Scarborough (1997-2000) I was continuously intrigued by the derelict South Bay Pool.
 Scarborough's South Bay Bathing Pool had been one of the resorts key tourist attractions, proudly displayed on many contemporary advertising posters.
 The pool had a haunting atmosphere - it had once been a happy place full of people, now it was silent and falling into decay.
 Aged 19 and without good photographic equipment, I set out to document this historic site.

-These pictures were taken before I was a professional photographer and they are of variable quality.
+The pictures taken by me were taken before I was a professional photographer and are of variable quality.
 All pictures taken by me are copyright to D Stuart Photography, I am likely to allow usage, so please ask.
 Other pictures are from my own collection or have been sent to me by contributers.
 When possible, permission for use has been given but in some cases it is impossible to know who owns their copyright.

 You can see some great videos of the pool in its heyday here and here.